 Fried okra is usually too oily and often breaded or seasoned.
 Pickled okra is too high in sodium.
 Restaurant or home-style okra dishes may include garlic, onion, butter, or spices that are not a good idea for dogs.

-That means the answer is not just "can dogs eat okra."
+That means the answer is not just "can dogs try okra."
 It is "what kind of okra are we talking about?"
 Plain okra and seasoned okra are not the same food from a dog-safety perspective.

 If the okra came from a human recipe, it is usually not the version you want to share.